nicobao/cv-cover/README.md

 ### Build cover letters

 Actual cover letter content must be stored in `private/cover-letters/`.
-They fill `./cover-letter.tex`.
+They fill `./cover-letter.tex` template file.

 Run `./build-cover-letters.sh` to build them all.

 Run `./build-cover-letters.sh letter-name-1 letter-name-2` to build letter `letter-name-1`, `letter-name-2`.

-For example if you store `private/cover-letters/acme.tex` for applying to Acme Inc., you can run `./build-cover-letters.sh acme` to build only this letter.
+For example, to apply to Acme Inc, create `private/cover-letters/acme.tex` with your cover letter content, and then run `./build-cover-letters.sh acme` to build only this specific letter.

 ## Examples of private folder

-An example of private folder is available in the `./example` folder.
+An example of files in private folder is available in the `./example` folder.

 ## License